alanng10/class-lang/Doc/Article/Word/a.md

 Word "phore" has meaning that is thread synchronization.

+Word "post" has meaning that is after event.

 Word "entry" has meaning that is associate entity.

 Word "view" has meaning that is presentation.